System Design Space

 Data Contracts and the observability loop become critical: without them, an increase in the number of teams turns the platform into an unmanageable set of integrations.

-Reverse ETL closes the gap between analytics and operational products: data should be returned to business flow in almost real time.
+Reverse ETL closes the gap between analytics and operational products: enriched data has to return to business flows quickly.

 Practical checklist

-• Separate ingestion, storage, processing and governance as separate architectural layers with explicit SLAs/SLOs.
+• Separate ingestion, storage, processing, and governance as architectural layers with explicit SLAs/SLOs.

-• Plan multi-engine execution in advance: the optimal engine for batch, stream and ad-hoc analytics is usually different.
+• Plan multi-engine execution early: batch, streaming, and exploratory analytics usually need different engines.

-• Implement data incident management as a mandatory process, rather than a post-factum practice, after the first major failure.
+• Treat data incident management as a required process, not as a postmortem habit after the first major outage.

 References